-MRI is the most sensitive modality for trabecular fractures, and this can detect completely undisplaced fractures 9.
+MRI is the most sensitive modality for trabecular fractures, and this can detect completely undisplaced fractures , especially in the first 24 hours following injury9, 13.
 It is also useful in assessing for avascular necrosis.

-Although bone scans are more sensitive than plain film, they are usually reserved for patients with ongoing pain despite normal serial plain films 8.
+Although bone scans are more sensitive than plain film, they are usually reserved for patients with ongoing pain despite normal serial plain films 8, 13.
+Bone scans will be most sensitive 3-4 days following the injury.
 An occult fracture will appear as a region of increased uptake, whereas avascular necrosis will demonstrate a photopaenic region at the lower pole of the scaphoid.

 Treatment and prognosis

 - internal fixation for displaced fragments, usually with a headless self-compressing screw 10

 - non-union can be managed with internal fixation and bone grafting 10

 Non-union occurs in 5-10% of cases 14.
 Factors affecting prognosis: